 Which leads us directly to our next benefit…..

-To support the tremendous potential of the cloud-native applications, many organizations use a microservice-based architecture.
-By packaging microservices into containers, organizations update and scale each microservice independently.
+To support the tremendous potential of the cloud-native applications, many organizations use a microservice-based architecture and containers.
 If one part of the application fails, or needs updating, the other parts are not affected.
 But things get complicated when deploying an application across multiple machines.
 Developers must handle scheduling and resource allocation for each microservice, which can be a huge hassle.

 Kubernetes is now the de facto standard for management of these processes.
-Kubernetes may, and frequently does, determine that physical resources need to be provisioned, configured, and updated.
-If no one “listens” to these signals and takes action, the application will quickly fail.
+Kubernetes may, and frequently does, determine that resources need to be provisioned, configured, and updated.
+If no one “listens” to these signals, the application will quickly fail.
 That’s why organizations that want to focus on application development — and not on managing infrastructure — run deployments through cloud-based managed Kubernetes services.
-A managed Kubernetes service will ensure that the desired states, as requested by Kubernetes, are automatically implemented on the physical resources.
+A managed Kubernetes service will ensure that the desired states are automatically implemented.

 Fortunately, there is now a cloud solution that streamlines multi-location application testing and deployment (spoiler: it’s called a massively distributed cloud, see below).

 Many industries and use cases, such as travel, video streaming, and security systems, benefit directly from cloud-native platforms.
-And with the advent of 5G, it’s hard to imagine the new use cases that will become commonplace in the next five years.
-Cloud-native computing enables app developers to imagine and to innovate in a nearly unlimited way.
+And with the advent of 5G, it’s hard to imagine all the new use cases that will become commonplace in the next five years.

 Can all these use cases be served by cloud computing?
 They are all very latency sensitive and the hyperscalers may be located too far away to provide the required response time and level of service.
 Can the public cloud meet the challenge?
 Stay tuned, below.